orstavik/JoiComponents/book/chapter1b_slot_basics/WhatIs_slot_fallback_nodes.md

 4. The diagram above also illustrates that when you use a custom element multiple times in the same document, the browser will create one new shadowDOM document for each element.

+## Pattern: the GentleMan

+When making a web component, there is a simple principle that can help guide you as to when to use `<slot>`s and when to use slot fallback nodes: the GentleMan.

+First, the GentleMan pattern states that a web component should always provide its users with `<slot>`s for context-dependent, varying content that will either be displayed or iterated over.
+The author of a web component should not define inside the shadowDOM content will vary depending on the lightDOM context in which the web component is used.
+Be a GentleMan, don't make up your mind about something before you have heard what the other's have to say.

+Second, when there is no content provided by the users of the web component, fallback gracefully as if such a situation was the most natural thing in the world.
+If your web component anticipates a `<slot>` being filled with content, provide that `<slot>` with fallback nodes so to *both* guide your web components users about which type of content is anticipated, and so that if your users forget to fill the `<slot>`, such an oversight will not break the look and feel of your component as a whole.

+Third, apply the same style to both slotted and fallback children alike.
+This requires implementing both regular CSS styles and `::slotted` CSS styles.
+We will return to this in later chapters.

 ## References
  * https://developers.google.com/web/fundamentals/web-components/shadowdom#lightdom